 Defining Cold Water

-Rationale For Using 70F (21C) To Define Cold Water
+Why We Use 70F (21C) To Define Cold Water

-The National Center for Cold Water Safety advises that people treat any water below 70F (21C) with caution.
-That's also the point at which we recommend thermal protection like wetsuits or drysuits.
-There's a very sound, science-based rationale for our choice of 70F (21C), and particularly why it differs from 60F(15C) and 50F (10C).
+The National Center for Cold Water Safety advises treating any water below 70F (21C) with caution.
+That's also the point at which we recommend thermal protection.
+We have scientific and practical reasons for this, both of which reflect a cautious and informed approach to Risk Management.

-First, we know from scientific research that human respiration begins to be adversely affected at water temperatures below 77F (25C), which is why the International Olympic Committee mandates pool temperatures for competition between 77F – 82F.
-(25C – 27.7C) Our recommendation of 70F (21C) is six degrees below the point at which respiratory control begins to decline.
+First, we know from scientific research that breathing control begins to be affected at water temperatures below 77F (25C).
+That's why the International Olympic Committee requires holding pool temperatures for competition between 77F – 82F (25C – 27.7C).
+Our 70F (21C) recommendation for outdoor safety is seven degrees below that point.

 References: